KJoshi31/root_worksample/README.md

 ```

 ### Test Execution
-In order to run tests for the application, the user is assumed to have the packages from the requirements installed - [command](#req-install). <br>
+In order to run tests for the application, the user is assumed to have the packages from the requirements.txt installed - [command](#req-install). <br>
 [Pytest](https://docs.pytest.org/en/stable/) is used for testing.

 Please navigate inside the app directory before running pytest: